 Moving with a baby sounds as stressful and unpredictable as early parenthood typically tends to be.
 Caring for a child adds another dimension of planning when moving, but there's good news!
-Know that many people have done it before you, and there are plenty of tips you can follow to keep yourself (while maybe not your curious baby) from pulling your hair out.
+Many people have done it before you, and there are plenty of tips you can follow to keep yourself (albeit maybe not your curious baby) from pulling your hair out.
 Add these quick bits of advice to your moving checklist, and you’ll find you can manage any challenge with confidence when moving with your infant.

-One step to moving with an infant is to talk to your pediatrician.
-You probably have them on speed dial at this point.
-Once you’ve set your move-in date, schedule a visit to your pediatrician.
+The first step to moving with a baby is to talk to your pediatrician.
+(We know you probably have them on speed dial at this point, anyway.)
+So once you’ve set your move-in date, schedule a visit with your pediatrician.
 You’ll want to make sure your baby is up-to-date on all their immunizations and that you have any needed medications for the coming months.

 Make Your Travel Plans Baby-Friendly

 Did you know most hotels have cribs available?
-If you’re moving long-distance, make sure you call any hotels along your route between your podcasts and playlists to make sure they have a crib set up in your room ahead of time.
+If you’re moving long-distance with a baby, make sure you call any hotels along your route between your podcasts and playlists to make sure they have a crib set up in your room ahead of time.
 If you’re flying, opt for the direct flight with your little one instead of trudging through a layover that no one, especially your baby, wants to endure.

 Pack Two Essential Baby Bags

-Here’s a scenario all too common to new parents: Actually, we won’t go there.
-Too gross.
-We'll just skip directly to the tip: For your car trip or flight, pack your usual diaper bag with extra diapers, wipes, clothes, and plastic bags for dirty diapers and clothes because you will need them.
+Accidents are inevitable when traveling with a baby, and nobody wants to be stuck unable to clean them up.
+So here’s our best tip: For your car trip or flight, pack your usual diaper bag with extra diapers, wipes, and clothes, as well as plastic bags for those dirty diapers and clothes because you will need them.

 Your second baby bag will help with any hotel rooms along the way.
 Pack safety gear like electric outlet covers and corner protectors for sharp-edged tables or countertops that could hurt a wandering baby.
 You may also want to consider adding a safety gate to your car for move-in day.